poyopaya/kickstart/README.md

 default browser automatically when ready.
 You'll also get an external URL you can use on other devices.

+Alternatively, run `gulp build` to build the project without watching or creating a server.

 ## Going further

 If when running the `gulp` command, node warns you a module is missing, a dependency probably wasn't installed.
 It may be enough to run `npm install` again to catch the missing dependency.
 In some cases, this problem can be solved by deleting the `node_modules` directory and running `npm install` again.

+### Javascript assets

+JavaScript assets can be written as modules in lib/coffee.
+Add each module to app.coffee in this same directory to output a single, minified JavaScript file with Kickstart.js included.

+### CSS assets

+A style.sass should currently exist in lib/sass.
+Use this to write your styles, importing any other sass files you create along the way.
+To change themes, simply change the theme import at the top of the file.

 # Building getkickstart.com and Kickstart core